anewton1998/rdap_guide/src/README.md

 specification information more difficult to acquire and implementations harder to develop and deploy.

-This book is intended to help developers and others involved in the deployment of RDAP clients and servers.
-It is not intended as a user's guide to RDAP, as such a guide should be unnecessary if RDAP implementers are able to accomplish their goals.
+This book is intended to describe RDAP a in way the RFCs do not, and in many cases cannot describe the protocol and its ecosystem through the use of [mdbook](https://rust-lang.github.io/mdBook/index.html), the many mdbook plugins, annotated examples, easier to read language and references to other materials.

 It is also not intended as a replacement for the RFCs and other specifications governing RDAP.
 However, it is intended to offer clearer text, more complete context, and more